Here are some frequently asked questions about the Maritime Washington National Heritage Area and other National Heritage Areas.

 In 2019, Congress passed the John Dingell, Jr. Conservation, Management, and Recreation Act—the largest public lands bill in over a decade.
 That bill established Washington State’s first two National Heritage Areas: the Mountains to Sound Greenway National Heritage Area, managed by the Mountains to Sound Greenway Trust, and the Maritime Washington National Heritage Area, managed by the Washington Trust for Historic Preservation.

 The Maritime Washington National Heritage Area (MW-NHA) is the first and, to date, only National Heritage Area focused entirely on maritime heritage.
 The MW-NHA spans 3,000 miles of Washington’s saltwater coastline, from Grays Harbor County through Puget Sound to the Canadian border, and encompasses 18 federally recognized tribes, 13 counties, 32 incorporated cities, and 30 port districts, as well as innumerable harbors, inlets, peninsulas, island shores, and parks.
-The goal of the MW-NHA is to celebrate the water-based stories and cultures of our state’s saltwater shores—boosting tourism, strengthening maritime industries, and finding new ways to collaborate and share resources.

 Does the MW-NHA have any regulatory components?

-Although supported by the National Park Service, NHAs are unique in that they are locally run and completely non-regulatory.
+No. Although supported by the National Park Service, NHAs are unique in that they are locally run and completely non-regulatory.
 There is no change in ownership of land within the NHA, no added rules or regulations, and participation is completely voluntary.
 Local governments, tribes, organizations, and members of the public can join in as much or as little as they wish.

-What kinds of things to NHAs do?
+What kinds of things do NHAs do?

 National Heritage Areas across the country run lots of different programs and initiatives based on locally identified needs and values.
 NHAs have: